xVigneshRajx/Detection-of-Forest-Fires/README.md

 **WorkFlow Diagram**

 ![Screenshot 2024-06-12 213404](https://github.com/xVigneshRajx/Detection-of-Forest-Fires/assets/82560863/c65bcca7-1597-4af0-a895-28f50af72eaa)
--> Gathering data
++ Gathering data
--> Data pre-processing
++ Data pre-processing
--> Researching the model that will be best for the type of data -> Training and testing the model
++ Researching the model that will be best for the type of data
++ Training and testing the model
--> Evaluation
++ Evaluation

+# Thank You